esr360/Kayzen-GS/README.md

 By default, the columns will vertically stack on top of each other when the screen size is **less** than **940px** (break-3).

 Sometimes you may want different columns to stack at different widths.
-To override the base value at which columns normally stack, you can add a special **helper class** to your row.
+To override the base value at which columns normally stack, you can add a special **helper class** to your row:

 ```html
 <div class="row row-break-2">